Immanuel007/Pig-dice/README.md

 ## Prerequisites
 You need the following to make edits to the repository:

-1.git
-2.An integrated development environment
+git and An integrated development environment

 ## Built With
-1.bootstrap
-2.jquery
-3.git
-4.HTML
+Bootstrap,jquery,git and HTML
 ## Running the tests
 Does not function as expected but later will make changes.
 ## Requirements